omec-project/sdcore-docs/developer/aiab.rst

 describes the steps to set up AiaB.

 AiaB can be set up with a 4G or 5G SD-CORE.
-We use SimApp to configure the required state in SD-CORE for testing core functionality.
+We use SimApp to configure the required subscribers & network slices in SD-CORE for testing core functionality.

 Helm charts are the primary method of installing the SD-CORE resources.
 AiaB offers a great deal of flexibility regarding which Helm chart